About Nesta

-Sign-up details: If you register or sign up for events, newsletters or publications on the site, we will ask you for personal information such as your name, contact details including email address and occupation.
+Sign-up details: If you register or sign up for events, newsletters or publications on the site, or register for our alumni network, we will ask you for personal information such as your name, contact details including email address and occupation.

 Job application details: If you apply online for a job at Nesta, we will collect information about you and your experience through that application process.